hojas/hojas/README.md

 ## Hi there 👋

-- I'm a full stack developer.
+- I'm a web developer.
-- I’m currently working on JavaScript/TypeScript.

 <!--
 - 🚀 I'm a full stack developer.